Electromagnetic Form Factors and the Hypercentral CQM

 where $x$ is the hyperradius

-with {\boldmath $\rho$} and {\boldmath $\lambda$} being the Jacobi coordinates describing the internal quark motion. \\ Interactions of the type linear plus Coulomb-like have been used since long time for the meson sector, e.g. the Cornell potential.
-Moreover this form has been supported by recent Lattice QCD calculations \cite{bali}.\\ In the case of baryons a so called hypercentral approximation has been introduced \cite{has,rich}; this approximation amounts to average any two-body potential for the three quark system over the hyperangle $t=arctg(\frac{{\rho}}{{\lambda}})$ and the angles $\Omega_{\rho}$ and $\Omega_{\lambda}$, and it works quite well especially for the lower part of the spectrum \cite{hca}.
-In this respect, the hypercentral potential of Eq.(\ref{eq:pot}) can also be considered as the hypercentral approximation of the two-body linear plus Coulomb-like potential.
+with {\boldmath $\rho$} and {\boldmath $\lambda$} being the Jacobi coordinates describing the internal quark motion. \\ Interactions of the linear plus Coulomb-like type have been used for long time for the meson sector, e.g. the Cornell potential.
+Moreover this form has been supported by recent Lattice QCD calculations \cite{bali}.\\ In the case of baryons, a so called hypercentral approximation has been introduced \cite{has,rich}; this approximation amounts to average any two-body potential for the three quark system over the hyperangle $t=arctg(\frac{{\rho}}{{\lambda}})$ and the angles $\Omega_{\rho}$ and $\Omega_{\lambda}$, and it works quite well, especially for the lower part of the spectrum \cite{hca}.
+In this respect, the hypercentral potential of Eq.(\ref{eq:pot}) can be considered as the hypercentral approximation of a two-body linear plus Coulomb-like potential.
 The splittings within the multiplets are produced by a perturbative term breaking the $SU_{sf}(6)$ symmetry, which, as a first approximation, can be assumed to be the standard hyperfine interaction $H_{hyp}$ \cite{is}.
-We consider the non strange baryons as bound states of three constituent quarks; in the baryon rest frame, the three quark Hamiltonian can be written as:

-where $m$ is the quark mass (taken equal to $1/3$ of the nucleon mass) and {\boldmath $p$}$_\rho$, {\boldmath $p$}$_\lambda$ are the conjugate momenta of the Jacobi coordinates.
-The strength of the hyperfine interaction is determined in order to reproduce the $\Delta-N$ mass difference, the remaining two free parameters are fitted to the spectrum leading to the values $\alpha= 1.61~fm^{-2}$ and $~\tau=4.59~$.
+In the baryon rest frame, the three quark hamiltonian, in the non relativistic case, can be written as \cite{pl}: